camilafernandesb/camilafernandesb/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I am currently working on practicing dashboard development in Power BI.
+- 🌱 I’m currently working as a ETL Developer using IBM Datastage and Oracle database.
-- 🌱 I’m currently learning Python, Google Cloud and Hop.
+- 🔭 I am currently working on practicing dashboard development in Power BI and learning Python, Google Cloud and Apache Hop.

 #
 <div>
 Connect with me:  <br>